 Fertility preservation allows women or couples the ability to have a biological family at a later time.
 The need for this can arise because patients are receiving a medical therapy that may cause infertility, such as cancer treatment, or because they are getting older and are not ready to become parents.

-Northwestern Medicine Fertility and Reproductive Medicine physicians pioneered many of the techniques for fertility preservation and are internationally recognized specialists.
-Northwestern Medicine Fertility and Reproductive Medicine is the hub for the Oncofertility Consortium.*
+Northwestern Medicine Center for Fertility and Reproductive Medicine physicians pioneered many of the techniques for fertility preservation and are internationally recognized specialists.
+Our center is the hub for the Oncofertility Consortium.

 Fertility preservation techniques